natverse/nat.utils/README.md

 An R package containing utility functions to support the NeuroAnatomy Toolbox (nat)

 ## Background
 This package is part of a primarily R based toolbox for neuroanatomy that has been in continuous development since 2002.
 Originally a loosely organised collection of R functions and scripts, I am now transitioning some of the code that may be of more general use to formal R packages.
 As one of the smaller sets of code with minimal dependencies, these utility functions are the first group of functions to be converted.

-The main code base is at https://github.com/jefferis/AnalysisSuite.

-In the fullness of time, I expect there to be a `nat` package which collects together a number of sub-packages called `nat.*`
+The main original code base is at https://github.com/jefferis/AnalysisSuite.
+The recommended way to access this code is through a wrapper R package [nat.as](https://github.com/jefferis/nat.as) available on github.
+I have also started incubating a formal [nat](https://github.com/jefferis/nat) R package on github, that will be released on CRAN in future.
+In the fullness of time I expect that this `nat` package may collects together a number of sub-packages or extension packages called `nat.*`.

 ## Installation

 ### Released versions
+From CRAN - the recommended option for simplicity and since this package is not under heavy development:

+    install.packages("nat.utils")

+From our lab repository:

     install.packages("nat.utils",repos='http://jefferislab.org/R',type='source')

 ### Bleeding Edge
 Straight from github with Hadley Wickham's [devtools](https://github.com/hadley/devtools) package: